 SYEP participants work at camps, parks, government agencies, local non-profits, hospitals, senior centers, daycare centers, retail organizations, and small businesses throughout the city and earn minimum wage.
-Since 2010, the Mayor's Fund has helped to raise private donations to support the program and fund as many placements as possible to help meet the demand.
+Since 2010, the Mayor's Fund has helped to raise private donations to support the program and to fund as many placements as possible to help meet the demand.

-Hear Schools Chancellor Dennis Walcott talk about his participation in the City’s Summer Youth Employment Program and its long-term impact on his career in this radio clip.
+Hear former Schools Chancellor Dennis Walcott talk about his participation in the City’s Summer Youth Employment Program and its long-term impact on his career in this radio clip.
 More information is available on the Department of Youth and Community Development website.

 NYC Ladders for Leaders (Department of Youth & Community Development and the Commission on Women's Issues)